SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/asset/asset_groups.md

 #### Errors

 * 201 - Not found in the database - when there are no group in the db.
+* 287 - At least 1 asset in the group must be accessible - if the group contains no assets accessible to the user.

 ### `delete`